About this listing

 Please be reasonably quiet; this is a charming, friendly family neighborhood that likes to have fun but we're not Bourbon Street. :-)

 No pets, unless it's a service animal such as a seeing-eye dog.

 Fresh towels and linens are provided at beginning of stay.
 The apt. is stocked with shampoo, conditioner, blow-dryer, toothpaste, soap, coffee & tea.

-Temperature - There is central AC for the entire house; this suite has a remote thermostat that sits on shelf to left of front door.
-We keep it at 70 degrees F. To make it colder, click down button.
+Temperature - There is central AC for the entire house; this apt. has a remote thermostat that sits on the bedside table.
+We keep it at 73 degrees F. To make it colder, click down button.
 To make it warmer, click up button.
 1 click = 1 degree F.